-Why: The climate emergency is unfortunately here and has been for some time - particularly impacting vulnerable communities.
-We are dealing with a threat multiplier that has the potential to undo developmental achievements, while exacerbating energy, food and water insecurity and gender inequalities.
-I believe, therefore, justice and inclusion have to be a key part of climate change adaptation, and this is what motivates me every day.
+Why: The climate emergency is here and has been for some time, and has a particularly disproportionate impact on vulnerable communities whose carbon emissions are negligible and who are dependent on natural capital for livelihoods and subsistence.
+We are dealing with a threat multiplier that has the potential to undo developmental achievements while exacerbating energy, food and water insecurity and gender inequalities.
+Justice and inclusion have to be a key part of climate change adaptation, and this is what motivates me every day.